Frequently Asked Questions

 Where can I purchase my books?

-Students enrolled in the Graziadio School of Business and Management may purchase all class textbooks and materials from the bookstores located at the main University campus in Malibu or the West Los Angeles Graduate Campus.
+Students enrolled in the Graziadio Business School may purchase all class textbooks and materials from the bookstores located at the main University campus in Malibu or the West Los Angeles Graduate Campus.
 Both campus bookstores provides a variety of services to ensure optimum convenience for students.
 Textbook orders can be placed online at http://www.bkstr.com/pepperdinewestlastore/home.

 Can I take a leave of absence?